DrKembhavi-s/DrKembhavi-s.github.io/_posts/2025-11-23-The-Clinical-Skill-Crisis.md

 Until we can answer those questions affirmatively, we will continue the cruel charade of admitting unprepared students, providing inadequate education, certifying incompetent graduates, and wondering why Ayurveda struggles for credibility in the modern world.

 The math crisis at UCSD shocked observers because a prestigious institution measured and acknowledged its failing.
 The clinical competence crisis in Ayurvedic education should shock us more—because we haven't even bothered to measure it, let alone fix it.
 That indifference to our own institutional failure may be the greatest failure of all.

-**Dr. Aakash Kembhavi is Principal of Jain AGM Ayurvedic Medical College &amp; Hospital and Director of PG Studies at SJG Ayurvedic Medical College.
-He has served in Ayurvedic medical education for over 25 years and advocates for systemic reform in traditional medical education.**

 ---